 There is a lot of information via the Internet about severe weather (see links below).
 Some universities have material on-line you can use to educate yourself.
 Consider taking a class on meteorology at a local college or university.
 The information provided in our spotter training class is all we expect of our spotters.

 How often do I need to come to training?

 The La Crosse NWS recommends spotters attend a training session at least every other year.
 Some new information or spotting ideas are presented each year to keep the training as fresh as possible.

 Does the NWS do other types of presentations besides spotter training?

 Yes.
 Severe weather safety is a common presentation we give to groups but we can modify a program to fit your needs.
 Contact Warning Coordination Meteorologist Todd Shea for other details.

 Can I storm spot from home?

 Certainly.
 You can send a message to the La Crosse NWS via the Internet using our Instant Message feature.
-Or join our e-Spotter program to interact with us.
 You can also call us directly via the telephone number distributed during our training sessions.